LunaFromDiscord/Dmall-Discord/README.md

 # Dmall-Discord
-A simplre dmall bot (with ping) on discord
+A simple dmall bot (with ping) on discord
 Credits To 𝓛𝓾𝓷𝓪🌙

 1) Must have discord.js Installed by using npm install discord.js or pip install discord.js